 How we can Mirror Powerful Mompreneurs

-“Whether you come from a council estate or a country estate, your success will be determined by your own confidence and fortitude.” – Michelle Obama
+“Whether you come from a council estate or a country estate, your success will be determined by your confidence and fortitude.” – Michelle Obama

 Good stuff.